 The particular case of land transactions deserves special attention.
 Minors could be landowners, since they could acquire land by gift or inheritance.
 Land was never without title, so a father’s will devising land to a minor resulted in the minor’s immediate ownership regardless of age.
 Likewise, the land of an intestate person fell immediately to a specific heir, even if a minor, under the law of succession.

 However, it is relatively rare to find minors selling land.
 Nothing in the common law prevented a minor from selling land, but the contract was unenforceable if the minor later changed his mind.
 As Blackstone expressed it: “an infant can neither aliene his lands, nor do any legal act, nor make a deed, nor indeed any manner of contract… that is of any force or effect.”
-Since the minor could renege on the sale at any time, no prudent person would buy from a minor.
-The other party to the deed or contract was best served by either renting the land (to reduce his risk) or by contracting with the infant’s guardian, who had the right to dispose of the minor’s property or bind an infant’s estate to a contract.
+3 Since the minor could renege on the sale at any time, no prudent person would buy from a minor.
+The other party to the deed or contract was best served by either renting the land (to reduce his risk) or by contracting with the infant’s guardian, who had the right to dispose of the minor’s property or bind a minor’s estate to a contract.
 In cases where the infant himself sells land (quite a rare occurrence), we usually find contractual language requiring him to reaffirm the sale upon reaching majority and usually a subsequent deed upon reaching majority.
 Persons under 21 generally sold land through a guardian, a “next friend”, or a parent.

 Likewise, nothing in the common law prevented an infant from buying land or other property.
 But, again, such an action could be later be repudiated by the minor.
-Therefore, for the same reasons, we generally find such purchases made on the infant’s behalf by an adult guardian or next friend.
-Blackstone points out that an infant could renege on any contract upon reaching majority: “an infant may also purchase lands, but his purchase is incomplete: for, when he comes to age, he may either agree or disagree to it, as he thinks prudent or proper, without alleging any reason…”
+Therefore, we generally find such purchases made on the infant’s behalf by an adult guardian or next friend.
+Blackstone points out that an infant could renege on any contract upon reaching majority: “an infant may also purchase lands, but his purchase is incomplete: for, when he comes to age, he may either agree or disagree to it, as he thinks prudent or proper, without alleging any reason…” 4

 Minors and Lawsuits